Ajmal-AT/Ajmal-AT/README.md

 # 👋 Hi, I’m Ajmal AT

 ## 👀 About Me
-I'm a passionate Java Developer with a strong interest in software development.
+I'm a passionate Java Software Engineer with a strong interest in software development.
 I am continuously learning and growing in my field.

 ## 🌱 Current Focus
 I'm currently honing my skills in Java and exploring various technologies related to software development.

 ## 💞️ Career Goals
-I am actively seeking opportunities as a Java Developer to apply my knowledge and contribute to innovative projects.
+I am actively seeking opportunities as a Java Software Engineer to apply my knowledge and contribute to innovative projects.

 ## 📫 Get in Touch
 Feel free to reach out to me at [ajmalateranzhiyil@gmail.com](mailto:ajmalateranzhiyil@gmail.com).